FreshAirTonight/af2complex/README.md

 The output structural models are under the subdirectory `af_mod`.
 For the purpose of comparison, the experimental structures of these two examples are under subdirectory `ground_truth`.

+The run time for a single model prediction is about two to five minutes on a workstation equipped with an Nivida RTX6000 GPU.
+It is recommended to run these examples on a machine with a modern GPU such as Nvidia RTX6000, P100, V100, or higher.
+We have not tested the code on a CPU-only computer.

 ## Input feature generation
 If you apply this package to a new target.
 The first step is to generate input features for